Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager

 \section{Results}

 Figure \ref{fig_modcurve2} shows the modulation curves for the remaining 10 GRBs.

-The modulation curves are obtained in the energy range 100 $-$ 300 keV.
-We see a clear polarization signature in most of the GRBs, while for a few GRBs, lack of enough photons leads to a large uncertainty in the estimated modulation amplitude and the polarization angle.
-The fitted values of the modulation amplitudes and polarization angles are given in the text inside the modulation curves along with the estimated uncertainties.
+The modulation curves are obtained in the energy range $\sim$100--300 keV.
+We see a clear polarization signature in most of the GRBs, while for a few GRBs, lack of sufficient number of photons leads to a large uncertainty in the estimated modulation amplitude and the polarization angle.
+The fitted values of the modulation amplitudes and polarization angles are given in the text inside the figures along with the estimated uncertainties.
+The green dashed lines are the simulated modulation for 100 \% polarized radiation for the GRBs at the observed polarization angles respectively.
 Except for GRB 160325A and GRB 160802A, all the GRBs manifest a single broad pulse.
 These two GRBs show two clear pulses in their lightcurves.
 The modulation curves shown here are for the combined Compton events from the both the peaks in order to enhance the signal to noise ratio.
-However we have seen no significant change in the modulation amplitudes and polarization angles across the pulses in both the GRBs, with the detection significance being reduced significantly as expected.
+However we have seen no significant change in the modulation amplitudes and polarization angles across the pulses in both the GRBs.
 It is to be noted that previously we presented polarization analysis for GRB 151006A in \citet{rao16}.
-The analysis was done without the use of detailed $AstroSat$ mass model.
+The analysis was done without the use of detailed {\em AstroSat} mass model.